svpino/twitter/README.md

 * [Are you overfitting to the validation set?](https://twitter.com/svpino/status/1371433872869711872?s=20) — You aren't doing yourself any favors if you aren't throwing away your validation data regularly.
 It's painful, I know, but you are looking for trouble if you don't do it.
 Let's talk about what happens with your data and your model.

 * [Always split your dataset before transforming the data](https://twitter.com/svpino/status/1426106650335842307?s=20) — You should always split your dataset before transforming the data.
 A valid concerned is about knowing the true range of a column without looking at all of your data.
 Let's explore this.

+* [The importance of learning curves](https://twitter.com/svpino/status/1369278050970525707?s=20) — Learning curves are a popular way to understand your data and your model.
+An underrated technique is to display the error of the model as we progressively increase the dataset size.
+This will allow us to determine whether we are overfitting or underfitting.

 * [Metrics and imbalanced classification problems](https://twitter.com/svpino/status/1357302018428256258?s=20) — I built a model to predict whether you'll be involved in a crash next time you get in a car.
 And it's 99% accurate!
 Allow me to show you.